Tok Pisin: Alphabet

+Three of the digraphs (ai, au, and oi) denote diphthongs, while the fourth, ng, is used for both /ŋ/ and /ŋɡ/.

 Phonology

-Tok Pisin, like many pidgins and creoles, has a simpler phonology than the superstrate language.
-It has 17 consonants and 5 vowels.
-However, this varies with the local substrate languages and the level of education of the speaker.
-The following is the "core" phonemic inventory, common to virtually all varieties of Tok Pisin.
+Tok Pisin has a smaller number of phonemes than its lexifier language, English.
+It has around 24 core phonemes: 5 vowels and around 19 consonants.
+This varies with the local substrate languages and the speaker's level of education.
 More educated speakers, and/or those where the substrate language(s) have larger phoneme inventories, may have as many as 10 distinct vowels.

-Nasal plus plosive offsets lose the plosive element in Tok Pisin e.g. English hand becomes Tok Pisin han.
+Nasal plus plosive offsets lose the plosive element in Tok Pisin; e.g., English hand becomes Tok Pisin han.
 Furthermore, voiced plosives become voiceless at the ends of words, so that English pig is rendered as pik in Tok Pisin.